azizHakim/azizHakim.github.io/_pages/about.md

 ## Who I am

- - Interested in Sorftware Engineering, Backend Engineering, Distributed Systems, ML System Design.
+ - :fire: Interested in Sorftware Engineering, Backend Engineering, Distributed Systems, ML System Design.

- - Up for Fishing, Vollyball, Football, a cup of Coffee.
+ - 🌱 Up for Fishing, Vollyball, Football, a cup of Coffee.

- - Currently reading Winter of The World by Ken Follet.
+ - 🌍 Currently reading Winter of The World by Ken Follet.

 ## Tech Stack